Anadenanthera colubrina var. cebil

 Anadenanthera colubrina var. cebil is a mimosa-like timber tree native to Caatinga and Cerrado vegetation in Argentina, Bolivia, Brazil, Paraguay and Peru.
 It has also been introduced to Mauritius.
 It grows up to 25 m tall, with a trunk diameter of 60–90 cm.
 The tree's mimosa-like leaves range in length from about 7–20 cm.
 The flowers are cream-colored and arrive in the spring.
 The seed pods are fairly straight and contain about 8 to 15 seeds each.
 The seeds are flat, average each about 1.5 cm in diameter and have an average mass of about 0.125 g each.
 The tree's wood has a density of about 840 kg/m3.

 Uses

 Gum

 Gum from the tree can be used in the same way as gum arabic.

 Honey

 This tree is used as a honey plant.

 Medicine

 The tree is a medicinal plant.
 The bark is the most-used part of the tree for this.
 Small amounts of roasted, powdered seeds are snuffed for headaches and colds.

 Ornamental tree

 The tree is an ornamental plant, and it is especially useful as an urban tree.

 Tannin

 The tree's bark contains about 15.38% tannin.
 The seed pods contain 3% tannin and the heartwood contains 1.8%.

 Wood

 The wood is very hard and it dulls cutting tools.
 The heartwood is quite durable.
 The tree's wood is used for outdoor construction, marine applications, railroad ties and implement handles.

 Alkaloids

-Bufotenin and dimethyltryptamine have been isolated from the seeds and seed pods, 5-MeO-DMT from the bark of the stems.
+Bufotenin and dimethyltryptamine have been isolated from the seeds and seed pods, 5-HO-DMT from the bark of the stems.